-Plot the times against the size m on a log-log plot (use plt.loglog()).
+Plot the times against the size m on a log-log plot with a base 2 scale (use plt.loglog()).

 With n = 10, the plot should show that the Numba and NumPy versions far outperform the pure Python implementation, with NumPy eventually becoming faster than Numba.